WAM2layers/WAM2layers/docs/develop.md

 This section explains how you can modify WAM2layers.
 For example, to use input data from other sources.
 We encourage you to consider contributing your changes so others can also benefit from your work.
-Therefore, the explanation of the inner workings of WAM2layers are intertwined with instructions on how to collaborate on GitHub.
-At the end of the page, we also describe the steps needed to make a new release of the software.
-These instructions are intended for core developers.
+Therefore, the explanation of the inner workings of WAM2layers are prefaced with instructions on how to collaborate on GitHub.

 ```{admonition} Code of conduct
 We as members, contributors, and leaders pledge to make participation in our